 The macro-physics of global heating, like the microbiology of the coronavirus, does not care about our legal borders, economic theories, or political beliefs.
 Nature is the great leveler, humbling the smallest country and greatest empire alike.

 Even Biden knows this, which is why on Sunday he acknowledged that upon entering office in 2009, he and President Obama were informed by the Department of Defense that climate change was the single greatest threat to American national security—a point Sanders has been making for years.
-However, when the moderators pointed out that his climate plan was only 1/14th the size of Bernie’s, he retreated into defensive bluster and nostalgic promises to restore the 2016 Paris Agreement.
+However, when the moderators pointed out that his climate plan was $14 trillion less than Bernie’s, he retreated into defensive bluster and nostalgic promises to restore the 2016 Paris Agreement.
 Gone was the sense of existential urgency and ambition that had animated his earlier remarks about the coronavirus.

 Such hypocrisy from someone aspiring to the office of president of the United States is morally and practically unacceptable.
 In a free society, we are all Spartacus, and in a humane society, all existential threats to someone—anyone—are the coronavirus.
 Poverty, sickness, the climate crisis, and structural racism are all national emergencies, and all deserve the same commitment: whatever it takes.
 Whatever it takes means fundamentally reforming our monetary and financial system so that we can easily and quickly provide income to everyone when necessary, without sacrificing anyone’s privacy or civil liberties.
 It also means transitioning away from fossil fuels and enacting a Green New Deal, undergirded by the right to a well-paying job, so that everyone has the opportunity to contribute to the common cause of caring for people, communities, and planet, and creating public goods that are available for free to everyone.